-Professors: Raymond J. Giguere, Dr. rer. nat.; Vasantha Narasimhan, Ph.D.
+Professors: Raymond J. Giguere, Dr. rer. nat.; Vasantha Narasimhan.
+Ph.D.
 Associate Professor: Judith A. Halstead, Ph.D.

-Assistant Professor: Steven A. Tysoe, Ph.D.; Steven T. Frey, Ph.D.
+Assistant Professors: Steven T. Frey, Ph.D.; David Weis, Ph.D.
 Senior Teaching Associates: Janis S. Ritorto, B.A.; Anne M. Wagner, M.A.
+Chemistry is often characterized as "the central science" because of its interaction with physics and mathematics on one hand. and with biology, medicine, environmental sciences, and business and commerce on the other.
+Modern chemistry is a vast field with potential for numerous professional applications.
+Training in chemistry is required for a wide variety of positions in academia, industry, and health care, ranging from research and development to management and administration.
+The undergraduate preparation in chemistry at Skidmore College provides students with a broad framework upon which they can build further toward graduate studies and specific career goals.
 The department offers both a major and a minor in chemistry, and a major in chemistry with a biochemistry concentration.
-The requirements for each course of study follow.
+The requirements are listed below.
+The department also offers an interdisciplinary biology-chemistry major in collaboration with the Biology Department.
 THE CHEMISTRY MAJOR: Students majoring in chemistry are required to: - 1.
-Fulfill the general College requirements listed on page 46. - 2.
+Fulfill the general College requirements. - 2.
 Complete the following: